jsiek/B522-PL-Foundations/Unification.lagda.md

         ⟨ M , ` x ⟩ ∷ eqs , σ    becomes    [ M / x] eqs , ⟨ ` x , M ⟩ ∷ [ M / x] σ

-   provided that `x ∉ M`.
+   provided that `x ∉ vars M` (this is known as the _occurs check_).
    Otherwise report that there are no solutions.

 3. Decompose equalities on function symbols